service-mocker/service-mocker/.github/ISSUE_TEMPLATE.md

 ## Steps to Reproduce
 <!-- Tell us how it happened.
 Provide a link to the repo that reproduces this issue if possible -->

-## Environment

-- Browser:
-- Version of service-mocker: